bresyd/mag_refinement/README.md

 [coverM](https://github.com/wwood/CoverM) and
 [SeqKit](https://github.com/shenwei356/seqkit) need to be installed in a conda environment called "read_mapping", while [SPAdes](https://github.com/ablab/spades) needs to be installed in a conda environment called "assembly".

+mag_refinement.sh has been developed on Linux 4.9.0-17-amd64 x86_64 using Debian 9